Fabian101010/Arduino-for-Watering-Plants/README.md

 # Arduino-for-Watering-Plants
 This Project was created to water my plants while I am on holiday.
 It uses one arduino nano every, 2 relays, 2 pumps and 2 moisture sensors, in order to pump water from one pot to another plant pot.

+After a few years break from arduino mostly due to enrolling in a university degree, I decided to create a plant pot that waters the plants automatically (or by the press of a button).
+Although I know that its a pretty basic project, it was good to get back into arduino and a great introduction to low power design (I also learned that the nano every was a less-than-ideal choice for this project).
+All of the electronics fit onto the water pot, except the soil moisture sensors ofc.
+The pumps are submerged inside the water pot.

+All of the pins are defined in the code... otherwise the schematics are pretty simple.
+Everything is powered by a power module, I soldered a barrel jack connector to a 6x 1.5v battery holder.
+One power rail powers the arduino, the relays and the sensors, the other rail is used only for the pumps.
+The button connects to ground and pin 2, it uses the internal pullup resistor.
+Button code is could use debouncing, i noticed that it activates sometimes without being pressed